 Driven to write looks back at Jaguar’s ‘much-loved’ X-Type and asks whether it was it simply a Mondeo in drag or something a little more nuanced?

-Given that it was the best-selling Jaguar to date with 362,000 produced over an 8-year lifespan, the reasons for the X-Type’s failure and subsequent pariah status remain a matter of intense debate, even though it was widely viewed as being a well-engineered, broadly credible attempt at a compact Jag.
+Given that it remains the best-selling Jaguar to date with 362,000 produced over an 8-year lifespan, the reasons behind the X-Type’s failure and subsequent pariah status remain a matter of often intense debate, despite being widely viewed at the time as a well-engineered, broadly credible attempt at a compact 3-Series fighter.

 But the difficulty one faces when discussing Jaguar of course is the heel of history – the unbearable weight of heritage.
 Jaguars have never been ordinary cars and if the buying public are a reliable arbiter, there remains little appetite for such a vehicle.
 Because viewed from the perspective of utility – fitness for purpose even, the X-Type was entirely ordinary.

 The problem it faced was market perception, which was that of an ordinary car with ideas above its station.
 An unpardonable error, and ultimately damning, yet one which seems to have been etched into the X-Type’s being from the outset.